SUSANNA HARVEY HOPTON

 Frances’ marriage did not last very long.
 Nathaniel died somewhere between April 1623 and February 1624.
 They had a two-year-old, Nathaniel, Jr. Right after West’s death, Frances moved into the home of her brother-in-law, Francis, where she was living at the time of the census in 1624.

 Frances did not sell the land.
-She married again, within a year, Captain Samuel Mathew.
+She married again, within a year, to Captain Samuel Mathew.
 As a widow, she was now probably the richest woman in the colony, with two large plantations, very attractive to a prospective groom.
 The captain was probably the richest man in the colony.
 He was an attractive catch.

 Frances and Samuel’s lack of action on the Peirsey plantation lead to much hard feelings between Mathews and the orphaned daughters by 1634.
 Both young ladies were now married and filed suit against Mathews for possession of the plantation and all the goods which had been there.
 The suit was eventually dropped but not before the governor gave the sisters permission to have their agents ransack Mathew’s Manor.
 Mathews and his family were in London at the time, charged with treason.
 It was easy for the sisters to retrieve their father’s furnishings and goods.